-- D. All teachers shall be entitled to a duty-free uninterrupted lunch period not less than thirty-five (35) minutes.
+- C. Elementary teachers will be provided a total of two hundred seventy (270) minutes relief time per week from recess and/or instructional "specialists".
+It is the Board's intent to maintain instructional specialists; however, in the event of a financial crisis, specialists are reduced or eliminated and state mandated instructional hours are in jeopardy, the time before and after school may be counted toward the two hundred seventy (270) minutes of preparation time. - D. All teachers shall be entitled to a duty-free uninterrupted lunch period not less than thirty-five (35) minutes.
 A maximum of 50% of the teachers, without a teaching assignment, within a building may leave the building during the lunch period.
-Teachers leaving the building are to sign out at the building office. - E. Teachers of art, music, librarians, speech therapists, reading consultants, visiting teachers, counselors and all special education teachers shall be provided with relief and preparation time to the same extent as other teachers in the District. - F. In the event of any disagreement between the representatives of the Board and the Association as to the need and desirability of such deviation from these norms, the parties shall negotiate such deviations. - G. Extra period assignments will be paid at 1/6 or 1/7 of the teacher's personal teaching salary, dependent upon the daily assignment.
+Teachers leaving the building are to sign out at the building office. - E. Teachers of art, music, librarians, speech therapists, reading consultants, visiting teachers, counselors and all special education teachers shall be provided with relief and preparation time to the same extent as other teachers in the District. - F. In the event of any disagreement between the representatives of the Board and the Association as to the need and desirability of such deviation from these norms, the parties shall negotiate such deviations. - G. Extra period assignments will be paid at 1/6 of the teacher's personal teaching salary, dependent upon the daily assignment.
 These positions must be posted. - H. The Association and the Board recognize the need for a continual search for methods to improve education.
 Therefore, the Association and the Board agree to a district-wide joint planning and problem solving committee (joint committee) which will involve designated representatives.
 Each building will be represented by one staff member and one administrator.
 In addition to building representation, the joint committee will consist of the Superintendent or his/her designee and a local Association representative.
 This joint committee shall establish its own ground rules and shall accept, reject or modify requests and shall communicate recommendations to all building staffs, and the Superintendent.
 Both parties recognize the individual building administrator may need to make decisions daily which could impact the teachers' daily schedules.